microcks/microcks.io/content/documentation/installing/deployment-options.md

 <img src="/images/deployment-partially-managed.png" class="img-responsive"/>

 > Reusing already deployed components may allow you to lower operational costs if you're using shared instances.
-It can also allow you to reuse managed services that may be provided by your favorite cloud vendor.
+It can also allow you to use managed services that may be provided by your favorite cloud vendor.

 ### The Kafka broker of your choice

 Whilst it may seem obvious to certain people, it can be useful to recall that Microcks-Kafka interactions are not tied to a particular Kafka vendor.

 Whatever your Kafka vendor or your different Kafka vendors - be it vanilla Kafka, Confluent platform, Amazon MSK or Red Hat AMQ - Microcks will be able to connect and use them as source for testing your event-driven API.
-We will just need 2 test parameters for that:
+We will just need 2 parameters specified at test launch-time for that:

 * `testEndpointUrl`: a connection string to a remote broker including destination and authentication options,
 * `testSecret`: a Secret provided by Microcks administrator that will provide authentication credentials such as user, password and certificates.